SusheelThapa/command/command/t/touch.md

 **Description:**

-Using this flag, it does not create the file if it does not already exist. no diagnostic messages are written concerning this condition. it is usually used with other flags.
+Using this flag, it does not create the file if it does not already exist.
+No diagnostic messages are written concerning this condition and it is usually used with other flags.

 **Usage:**